twfarland/Son/README.md

 Son's approach is to use pure JSON to describe css stylesheets.
 Because of this, styles can be altered using normal js, and no special constructs like 'mixins' are required.
 This opens up many possibilities for defining, transporting, and manipulating styles.

-Selectors and property fragments may be nested, as in Sass.
+- Selectors and property fragments may be nested, as in Sass
+- Supports Html5/css3
+- CommonJS-ready

-You can store the style json wherever you want, but I found it convenient to make separate .js files for my stylesheets, and use routes to return the corresponding css.
+- You can store the style json wherever you want, but I found it convenient to make separate .js files for my stylesheets, and use routes to return the corresponding css.

-At this stage, it doesn't validate your css, you have to know css.
+- Also works clientside (but I wouldn't really use it for that)

 For example: